Andrew-Source/story/README.md

 > Hi guys,
 > I'm Andrew, I'm trying to write stories.
 >
-> In here I'll put self-written stories, mostly about life experience, I'll make the first line of any story (.md) as the status of the story (finished, unfinished, continue writing).
+> In here I'll put self-written stories, mostly about life experience, I'll make the first line of any story (.md) as the status of the story (`finished`, `unfinished`, `continue writing`).
 The description of each status will be put below.
 >
 > If you have any suggestions, welcome to knock me at [andrew@andrewsource.usa.cc](mailto:andrew@andrewsource.usa.cc).